What is a PPA? The Guide to Power Purchase Agreements

 Financial PPA

-In order to receive buying offers, the renewable project owner usually goes through a request for proposal or quotation (RFP/RFQ).
+To receive buying offers, the renewable project owner usually goes through a request for proposal or quotation (RFP/RFQ).
 Interested energy buyers can then make an offer of purchase.

-For large established buyers such as Google, the process can be different.
+Pro Tip: For large established buyers such as Google, the process can be different.
 In this case, Google tends to launch private tenders, or auctions, where they invite pre-selected parties to bid against each other in several rounds.

-4. Compare PPA offers
+4. Compare PPA Offers Received

 Initial offers do not feature details.
 They contain only core commercial conditions.
 We call them Term Sheets.

-They include, at a minimum, a price, a tenor and a PPA structure.
+They include, at a minimum, a price, a tenor, and a PPA structure.
 The offers received can vary a lot from one offtaker to another due to different underlying structures, the inclusion of costs (which are not included in others) or different price area basis, among others.
 Comparing one offer against another can be quite complicated.

 At Pexapark, we compare these offers by running thousands of price scenarios based on our proprietary model.
-This enables us to advise our clients on the optimum structure for their PPA, to maximise their expected revenue and reduce their risk.
+This enables us to advise our clients on the optimum structure for their PPA, to maximize their expected revenue and reduce their risk.

-5. Negotiation
+5. Negotiation of the Terms

 While sellers and buyers can agree on an approximate price in advance, the details of the contract negotiation can take between 6 to 12 months.
 There are many important points to agree on.

--> Later in this article, you’ll find our PPA checklist containing 10 commercial points you shouldn’t miss when negotiating your PPA.
+>> Later in this article, you’ll find our PPA checklist containing 10 commercial points you should not miss when negotiating your PPA.

 Monitoring the evolution of the market will help you answer these critical questions: